Trump’s lead over Biden on the economy appears vulnerable, a potential turning point

 Biden has hundreds of pages of policy outlines on his website.
 His economic slogan is “Build Back Better,” and the plan largely boils down to this: Go big on infrastructure, invest in modern manufacturing jobs, and make it easier for Americans to work by expanding sick pay, parental leave and affordable child care and elder care for all employees.
 He envisions a future of cleaner energy and technology — a blue-collar-plus message for the key swing states.

-On Wednesday in Michigan, Biden unveiled a 10 percent tax to penalize companies that move jobs abroad and then try to sell goods back to the United States, his latest attempt to undercut Trump among working-class voters who fear their jobs are going to Mexico and China.
+On Wednesday in Michigan, Biden unveiled a 10 percent tax to penalize companies that move jobs abroad and then try to sell goods back into the United States, his latest attempt to undercut Trump among working-class voters who fear their jobs are going to Mexico and China.
 Biden has tried to walk a fine line between centrist Democrats and the progressive wing of the party.
 He has tried to appear pragmatic and flexible, which some view as a strength in building a wide coalition but others see as a problem because people wonder what he really stands for.

 “I believe Biden is a good statesperson, much more diplomatic — but specifically as to what he says about the economy, I don’t really have anything that comes to my mind,” said Shawn Reilly, the mayor of Waukesha, Wis.
 Reilly said he usually votes Republican but sat out the 2016 election and is on the fence about Biden.